Skip to content

 Verify and repair

-Verification and repair share an aspect-based shape: minecraft, fabric, forge, runtime.
-You run only the aspects that apply to your target.
+Verification and repair are aspect-based: minecraft, fabric, forge, runtime.
+Run only the aspects that apply to the target.

 Verify